 Included in your angling package at the Suskeena Lodge is round trip private air charter from Smithers, accommodations, meals, and Canadian Goods & Service Tax.
 Package price is based on double occupancy cabins.
 Single supplements, for an additional fee, are available if space allows.

-Not included in your angling package at Suskeena Lodge are flight to and from Smithers, hotel in Smithers, pop and alcohol for consumption at the lodge, fishing licenses and steelhead stamps (Approximately $300-$400 C.A.D.) and gratuities.
+Not included in your angling package at Suskeena Lodge are flight to and from Smithers, hotel in Smithers, GST, PST, alcohol for consumption at the lodge, fishing licenses and steelhead stamps (Approximately CAD $300-$400.) and gratuities.

 The Fly Shop® is not in the insurance business, but we recommend Travel Guard coverage as a service with a desire to see your best interests protected.
 It is impossible to know when an unfortunate situation (loss of luggage, fly rods, illness in the family, or an accident) may occur.
 However, such things can and do happen, and this insurance can provide a means of recourse against non-refundable financial losses.